Pavle Jovanovic (bobsledder): Perspective

 The suspension of Jovanovic for the use of nutritional supplements—which he swore he did not know to be steroid adulterated—became a cause célèbre.
 Essentially, he became the poster child for the cause.

-Team captain Todd Hays was particularly acerbic on the point.
-In an interview, he pulled items out of a bag and showcased them, referring them as "illegal drugs" and as would "a lawyer setting up Exhibit A for the jury."
+In an interview, team captain Todd Hays pulled items out of a bag and showcased them, referring to them as "illegal drugs" and as would "a lawyer setting up Exhibit A for the jury."
 Noting that the sports supplements and drinks were available for free in the Olympic Village, he questioned their purity.
 When a reporter asked about the two-year ban Jovanovic was given one day before Opening Ceremonies, he "pulled no punches.
 He 'ripped' supplement makers, the International Olympic Committee, and the United States Anti-Doping Agency."
 He said that "They're very educated about what these companies are putting in these protein drinks and powders.
 The problem is that the athletes are not educated on this.
 Apparently, they have tested several hundred supplements and found that 25 percent of them contain banned supplements.
 The only problem is that they won't release the names of these companies."
 Hays concluded: "As you can see, it's affected me a tad."
 Being branded a cheater does great harm to athletes.

 Jovanovic sued the supplement companies.
 In doing so, he joined a list of athletes—at least five—who sued supplement manufacturers.
 "When athletes flunk strict drug tests, it can cost them plenty—missed competitions, lost salary, endorsement deals."
-Some harmed athletes have sued for damages, alleging damage to their reputation and lost opportunities.
+Some athletes have sued for damages, alleging damage to their reputation and lost opportunities.
 Contaminated and tainted supplements "can lead to arrest and criminal prosecution; in others, the bad press alone can have a devastating effect upon consumer confidence and a company’s bottom line—sometimes even before the alleged contamination is confirmed....
 If the contamination involves a substance banned in competitive sports, a lawsuit may be filed..."
 The suits allege that the tainted powders, pills and liquids "caused them to fail tests designed to spot cheaters."
 He filed a lawsuit against Century Foods International in Wisconsin over his 2001 failed drug test in October 2005.
 The manufacturer and other defendants denied liability, and said there was no impurity in their product.
 This lawsuit was dismissed by agreement on April 12, 2006, in Salt Lake City.

 Such contamination has been a common problem.
 Bad labeling, lying, intentional or accidental cross-contamination, and poor manufacture are all potentially implicated.
 When supplement companies are sued, they typically deny wrongdoing and counter that the players are blame shifting to hide their own guilt.
 They may even counter sue and allege defamation and trade libel.